Donkey Derby Day 2022

 Little girl on farm

 They are no longer used as beasts of burden but are now considered town pets.
 While donkeys are likely to eat anything handed to them, it is safest to stick to approved treats that can be purchased locally from the retail shops and museums in the area.
-Processed foods and carbs can make them sick, so visitors are asked to keep that in mind and not feed them foods like chips, bread, popcorn, and cookies.
+Processed foods and carbs can make them sick, so visitors are asked to keep that in mind and not feed them chips, bread, popcorn, and cookies.

 Stay and Play at Triple Crown Casinos